 Meeting and departure point in Zaragoza for the bus to Morillo de Tou, Sunday 7 May 9.00am

-The green pin close to the Ebro River in the center of town is the meeting and departure point for Morillo de Tou.
+The number 8 pin close to the Ebro River in the center of town is the meeting and departure point for Morillo de Tou.

 Code of conduct